Eduard Lasker: National Liberal Party

 In 1870 he left the government service, and in 1873 was appointed to an administrative post in the service of the city of Berlin.
-He had been brought to the notice of the political world by some articles he wrote from 1861 to 1864, which were afterwards published under the title Zur Verfassungsgeschichte Preussens (Leipzig, 1874), and in 1865 he was elected member to the Prussian House of Representatives.
+He had been brought to the notice of the political world by some articles he wrote from 1861 to 1864, which were afterwards published under the title Zur Verfassungsgeschichte Preußens (Leipzig, 1874), and in 1865 he was elected member to the Prussian House of Representatives.
 He joined the radical German Progress Party, and in 1867 was also elected to the German parliament, but he helped to form the National Liberal Party, and in consequence lost his seat in Berlin, which remained faithful to the radicals; after this he represented Magdeburg and Frankfurt in the Prussian, and Meiningen in the German parliament.
 He threw himself with great energy into his parliamentary duties, and quickly became one of its most popular and most influential members.

+After the Battle of Koniggratz.
+Lasker and the National Liberal Party worked toward building the North German Confederation, and Lasker came to know Bleichroeder, Otto von Bismarck's close financial consultant.
+Lasker and Bleichroeder were considered friends, and this connection gave rise to rumors in Berlin that Lasker had a financial relationship with Bleichroeder.
+In December 19, Lasker wrote to Bleichroeder about this gossip: "I am supposed to receiving thousands from you annually, for I don't know what services, and to be concerned particularly with your financial operations....I have always regarded our relations as purely personal and have been honored especially by the tie of personal friendship."
+He further wrote that he wanted to avoid any suggestion that he may have had any "partiality that was in any way connected with parliamentary activity."
+The evidence thus suggests that Lasker was scrupulous in separating personal benefit from public office, which was unusual for politician's at that time.

 An optimist and idealist, he joined to a fervent belief in liberty an equal enthusiasm for German unity and the idea of the German state.
-His motion that Baden should be included in the North German Confederation in January 1870 caused much embarrassment to Otto von Bismarck, but was not without effect in hastening the crisis of 1870.
+His motion that Baden should be included in the North German Confederation in January 1870 caused much embarrassment to Bismarck, but was not without effect in hastening the crisis of 1870.